John Brown (brunziebrown (at) gmail.com) keeps a supply of remotes programmed with the gate code. They cost from $12 to $16 depending on style chosen.

 The East Shores boat ramp (and all boat ramps on the lake) are locked to restrict access to the lake to lake property holders.
 You may obtain a key from John Brown (brunziebrown (at) gmail.com).
 Please lock the access again immediately after using it and don’t lend the key to non-residents.

-An annual meeting and dinner is usually held the first week of June each year.
-An email is sent and an announcement is placed in your mailbox.
+An annual meeting and dinner is usually held within the last ten days of April each year.
+Lot owners will receive a notice of the meeting date and time at least ten days prior.
 During the meetings, business updates are provided and board members are elected.
 To vote on issues, the board needs a quorum.
 If you’re not able to attend a meeting, please assign your voting rights to a trusted neighbor; it will help our association conduct its business and save our (volunteer) officers time and trouble.

 Residents use a variety of companies for yard work and you are free to choose a company you like.
 The association doesn’t recommend or endorse a company, but your neighbors can share their experiences with you.